HrbrIO/harbor-docs/docs/quick-start-guide.md

 ![edit-view-with-chart](img/quick-start/helloharbor-edit-view-with-chart.png)

-To View the chart select View from the main menu and choose Display from Hello Harbor Data.
+To View the chart select View from the main menu and choose Display from Hello Hrbr Data.

 ![display-chart](img/quick-start/helloharbor-display-chart.png)